hketepalli-resilient/archimedes-tech-test/README.md

 | attributes.redList   | bool   | the call is fraud regardless of the risk score                 | false                                  |

 ### Input: operators

+The second source is a JSON document containing phone operators:

 ```json
 {